Jean-Jacques Rousseau: Religion

-Having converted to Roman Catholicism early in life and returned to the austere Calvinism of his native Geneva as part of his period of moral reform, Rousseau maintained a profession of that religious philosophy and of John Calvin as a modern lawgiver throughout the remainder of his life.
+Having converted to Catholicism early in life and returned to the austere Calvinism of his native Geneva as part of his period of moral reform, Rousseau maintained a profession of that religious philosophy and of John Calvin as a modern lawgiver throughout the remainder of his life.
 Unlike many of the more agnostic Enlightenment philosophers, Rousseau affirmed the necessity of religion.
 His views on religion presented in his works of philosophy, however, may strike some as discordant with the doctrines of both Catholicism and Calvinism.

 Rousseau's strong endorsement of religious toleration, as expounded in Émile, was interpreted as advocating indifferentism, a heresy, and led to the condemnation of the book in both Calvinist Geneva and Catholic Paris.
 Although he praised the Bible, he was disgusted by the Christianity of his day.
 Rousseau's assertion in The Social Contract that true followers of Christ would not make good citizens may have been another reason for his condemnation in Geneva.
 He also repudiated the doctrine of original sin, which plays a large part in Calvinism.
 In his "Letter to Beaumont", Rousseau wrote, "there is no original perversity in the human heart."

 In the 18th century, many deists viewed God merely as an abstract and impersonal creator of the universe, likened to a giant machine.
 Rousseau's deism differed from the usual kind in its emotionality.
 He saw the presence of God in the creation as good, and separate from the harmful influence of society.
 Rousseau's attribution of a spiritual value to the beauty of nature anticipates the attitudes of 19th-century Romanticism towards nature and religion.
 (Historians—notably William Everdell, Graeme Garrard, and Darrin McMahon—have additionally situated Rousseau within the Counter-Enlightenment.)
 Rousseau was upset that his deism was so forcefully condemned, while those of the more atheistic philosophers were ignored.
 He defended himself against critics of his religious views in his "Letter to Mgr de Beaumont, the Archbishop of Paris", "in which he insists that freedom of discussion in religious matters is essentially more religious than the attempt to impose belief by force."